Climate of North Carolina

-North Carolina's climate varies from the Atlantic coast in the east to the Appalachian Mountain range in the west.
-The mountains often act as a "shield", blocking low temperatures and storms from the Midwest from entering the Piedmont of North Carolina.
+The climate of North Carolina varies considerably from the Atlantic coast in the east to the Appalachian Mountains in the west.
+The mountains often act as a "shield", blocking low temperatures and storms from Canada and the Midwest from entering the Piedmont and Coastal Plain of North Carolina.

 Most of the state has a humid subtropical climate (Köppen climate classification Cfa), except in the higher elevations of the Appalachians which have a subtropical highland climate (Köppen Cfb).